Race Equality Action Group (REAG)

 The Faculty of History has established a Race Equality Action Group (REAG) that will build on and consolidate past initiatives in taking significant action to address racism in the Faculty.
-The project will be led by a committee including expert External Advisors and drawing on existing Faculty, Staff and Student expertise.
-The plan will include short-, medium- and long-term projects that will focus on five key areas, in liaison with other relevant bodies.
+The project is led by a committee including expert External Advisors and drawing on existing Faculty, Staff and Student expertise.
+The plan includes short-, medium- and long-term projects that will focus on five key areas, in liaison with other relevant bodies.

 - Data collection and listening